vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 tortoise with mandara mountain is to be placed and donated.
 Kuṣmānda-daśamī-on Āśv. śu.
 10 up to the 4th tithi following;

-tithi; worship of Śiva, Dasaratha, Laksmi with kūsmānda
+tithi; worship of Śiva, Dasaratha, Lakṣmi with kūsmānda

 flowers; arghya to Moon; GK pp. 125-126 (from Sāmbapurāṇa).
 Kr̥cchravrata-On Mārg.
 Su.
-4; tithi; four years; Ganesa deity;
+4; tithi; four years; Gaṇeśa deity;

 HV I 501-504 (from Skanda ); in the first year he subsists by ekabhakta on 4th, in the 2nd by nakta, on 3rd by